• Skip to primary navigation

 Both have the power to turn a dull day into a carnival of joy.
 Our love for them runs deep, tracing back to childhood memories of sticky fingers and faces of pure bliss.

-Ice cream, the cool cousin, boasts a rich history dating back to the 2nd century B.C.
+Ice cream, the cool cousin, has a rich history dating back to the 2nd century B.C.
 Milkshakes?
-They swaggered into the scene much later, shaking things up in the 1880s.

 We've all faced the freezer dilemma, spoon in hand, debating our dessert destiny.